UN talks in disarray as a rough draft deal for climate cash is rejected by developing nations

-BAKU, Azerbaijan (AP) — As nerves frayed and the clock ticked, negotiators from rich and poor nations were huddled in one room Saturday during overtime United Nations climate talks to try to hash out an elusive deal on money for developing countries to curb and adapt to climate change.
+It's a fight about big money, but the question dividing them is: Is it big enough?

+Developing nations and United Nations reports say there's a need for $1.3 trillion to help adapt to droughts, floods, rising seas and extreme heat, pay for losses and damages caused by extreme weather, and transition their energy systems away from planet-warming fossil fuels and toward clean energy.
+The number would replace an $100 billion-a-year deal for climate cash that's expiring.

-But the rough draft of a new proposal circulating in that room was getting soundly rejected, especially by African nations and small island states, according to messages relayed from inside.
-Then a group of negotiators from the Least Developed Countries bloc and the Alliance of Small Island States walked out because they didn't want to engage with the rough draft.
+After an initial proposal of $250 billion a year was soundly rejected, the Azerbaijan presidency brewed up a new rough draft of $300 billion, that was never formally presented, but also dismissed roundly by African nations and small island states, according to messages relayed from inside.
+Then a group of negotiators from the Least Developed Countries bloc and the Alliance of Small Island States left the room.

 The “current deal is unacceptable for us.
 We need to speak to other developing countries and decide what to do,” Evans Njewa, the chair of the LDC group, said.
 When asked if the walkout was a protest, Colombia environment minister Susana Mohamed told The Associated Press: “I would call this dissatisfaction, (we are) highly dissatisfied."